A Lamperti-type representation of continuous-state branching processes with immigration: Introduction

-Recall that $\infty$ is an absorbing state for CBI processes; Proposition \ref{DeterministicExplosionProposition} has immediate implications on how a CBI process might reach it.
-First of all, CBI processes might jump to $\infty$, which happens if and only if either the branching or the immigration correspond to killed L\'evy processes.
-When there is no immigration and the branching mechanism $\Psi$ has no killing rate, the criterion is due to \cite{1970Ogura} and \cite{MR0408016}, who assert that the probability that a $\imf{\cb}{\Psi}$ started from $x>0$ is absorbed at infinity in finite time is positive if and only if\begin{esn} \int_{0+}\frac{1}{\imf{\Psi}{\lambda}}\, d\lambda>-\infty. \end{esn}One can even obtain a formula for the distribution of its explosion time (cf. the proof of Theorem 2.2.3.2 in \cite[p.
-95]{MR2466449}).
-We call such $\Psi$ an \defin{explosive branching mechanism}.
-From Proposition \ref{DeterministicExplosionProposition} and Theorem \ref{CBIRepThm} we get: \begin{corollary} Let $x>0$. \begin{enumerate} \item The probability that a $\imf{\cbi}{\Psi,\Phi}$ $Z$ that starts at $x$ jumps to $\infty$ is positive if and only if $\imf{\Psi}{0}$ or $\imf{\Phi}{0}$ are non-zero. \item The probability that $Z$ reaches $\infty$ continuously is positive if and only if $\imf{\Psi}{0}=0$ and $\Psi$ is an explosive branching mechanism. \item The probability that $Z$ reaches $\infty$ continuously is equal to $1$ if $\imf{\Psi}{0}=\imf{\Phi}{0}=0$, $\Phi$ is not zero and $\Psi$ is explosive. \end{enumerate} \end{corollary}
+Recall that $\infty$ is an absorbing state for CBI processes; Proposition~\ref{DeterministicExplosionProposition} has immediate implications on how\vadjust{\goodbreak} a CBI process might reach it.
+First of all, CBI processes might jump to $\infty$, which happens if and only if either the branching or the immigration corresponds to killed L\'evy processes.
+When there is no immigration and the branching mechanism $\Psi$ has no killing rate, the criterion is due to \citet{1970Ogura} and \citet{MR0408016}, who assert that the probability that a ${\cb ( \Psi)}$ started from $x>0$ is absorbed at infinity in finite time is positive if and only if

+One can even obtain a formula for the distribution of its explosion time; cf. the proof of Theorem 2.2.3.2 in \citet{MR2466449}, page 95.
+We call such $\Psi$ an \textit{explosive branching mechanism}.
+From Proposition~\ref{DeterministicExplosionProposition} and Theorem \ref {CBIRepThm} we get: